I beg to move,

 Meanwhile, at every key stage of their schooling, Gypsies and Travellers have lower rates of attainment.
 Again, their poor educational experience prior to entering custody shows up in the youth justice system: 84% of Gypsy, Traveller and Roma boys in young offenders institutions had been excluded from school, and 55% said they were 14 or younger the last time they attended school.

 Although their routes into custody offer a depressing reflection of the disadvantage that Gypsy, Traveller and Roma young people experience in wider society, what is even more depressing is that these failures continue while Gypsy, Traveller and Roma children are in custody.
-Generally speaking, those children have a worse experience in custody compared with other children, whether that in education, safety, health, understanding procedures, or being prepared for life after release.
+Generally speaking, those children have a worse experience in custody compared with other children, whether in education, safety, health, understanding procedures, or being prepared for life after release.
 At every stage when the state ought to be looking after these young people, helping them to develop and preparing them for positive lives on release, it fails them.
 That need not be the case.

 Despite Gypsy, Traveller and Roma children being significantly more likely to have left education early, had lower rates of attainment and had higher rates of absences and exclusions, they have very positive perceptions towards education while in custody.
 Some 61% of Gypsy, Traveller and Roma children in secure training centres believed education would benefit them when they left.
 In young offenders institutions, 70% said education would benefit them, compared with 58% of non-Gypsy, Traveller and Roma children.
 Gypsy, Traveller and Roma boys were also more likely to be involved in vocational and skills training or to have a job while in custody.